Covid Symptoms in Kids, Everything We Should Know

 - Public gatherings, shop visits, and outings should be strictly avoided.

-- Disinfecting floors, doorknobs, tables, and other surfaces that come in contact with people’s touch.
+- Disinfecting floors, doorknobs, tables, and other surfaces that come in contact with people’s hands.

-- Wash hands with medicated soap for 20 seconds.
+- Wash your hands with medicated soap for 20 seconds.

-- The kid should practise breathing exercises to keep the lungs strong.
+- The kid should practice breathing exercises to keep the lungs strong.

-- Calling a doctor before giving any medicines to the kid.
+- Call a doctor before giving any medicines to the kid.

 Treatment